Welcome to Greencross Vets Redlynch Central

 Meet The Team

-After finishing my Certificate II in Animal Studies I joined the team at Greencross Vets as a veterinary nurse.
-While I’m new to the industry, I am very passionate about doing the best to care for your pets while they are with us until they go home safely.
+After finishing my Certificate II in Animal Studies, I joined the team at Greencross Vets as a Veterinary Nurse.
+Whilst relatively new to the industry, I am very passionate about doing the best to care for your pets while they are with us until they go home safely.

 I have always wanted to work in the veterinary industry after being brought up in rural areas.
 I have been raised having my own chickens, ducks, cows, birds, sheep, a pig, cats and my absolute favourite animal – dogs!